Skip to Main Content

 Preventive care for pets encompasses routine health services to prevent diseases or detect them early when they are easier to treat.
 This care includes regular veterinary check-ups, vaccinations, flea and tick prevention, heartworm prevention, dental cleanings and other routine treatments.

-Just like humans, pets benefit from these regular health interventions, which can help extend their lives and improve their quality of life.
+Just like humans, pets benefit from these regular health interventions, which can extend their lives and improve their quality of life.

 • Dental care: Dental care prevents tooth decay and gum disease, which can lead to more serious health issues.